// Includes affiliate links

 If neither of the two tickles your fancy, Legian might be your best bet.
 Cheaper than Seminyak, but a little calmer than what Kuta has become.
 My old time favorite restaurant in the area is The Balcony on Jl.
 Benesari, famous for all the pro surfers who visit.
 Favorite store is the large Surfer Girl on Legian Street and oh in Seminyak Tropicana and Wanderlust.
 I come to this area for the good food and shopping at the beginning of my trip, before heading somewhere a bit more remote.
 Don’t get stuck here, especially if you want a relaxing beach holiday, Bali has so much more to offer!

 Don’t forget to check out Deus ex Machina Temple of Enthusiasm on Tuesdays for tacos and free tattoos and on Sundays for a pumping Sunday Session with live music.
 To get in touch with the local creative scene, visit the market taking place at Old Man’s on the last Saturday of every month.
 Accommodation ranges from basic homestays with no internet presence to high-end luxury villas.
 I would definitely stay in a villa in Canggu if I were you, as there are some many stunning and affordable options to choose from.
-Like this one, just one minute from the beach.
+Like this one, just a couple of minutes from the beach.
+Or if you can’t fill an entire villa this gorgeously furnished apartment might be just what you need!

 Stay at one of the many homestays to get the most out of your visit, and enjoy mouthwatering meals at restaurants like Melting Wok Warung, Locavore and Watercress Cafe.
 Take a stroll through the lush rice fields on the Campuhan Ridge Walk, join one of the many bicycle tours or visit some of the beautiful temples and waterfalls the region has to offer.
 Ubud is the perfect base from which to explore what I would call the “real” Bali.

-Nusa Dua: May have the nicest white sandy beaches in all of Bali, but in my opinion, it can get a bit boring for a young traveller.
-The beaches are lined with large all inclusive resorts, which is great for honeymooners, older couples or families with small children.
+May have the nicest white sandy beaches in all of Bali, but in my opinion, it can get a bit boring for young travelers.
+The beaches are lined with large all-inclusive resorts, which is great for honeymooners, older couples or families with small children.
 For around 250$ a night you can stay in the cheapest room at the world famous resort The Mulia Nusa Dua Suites.

 I hope you can put this Bali guide to good use!
 Be sure to pin or bookmark it, as I’ll keep updating it when I explore more places on the island.